ga-chicago/wdi-10-sinatra-activerecord-fullstack-lab/README.md

 </details>
 <br>

 Again, look at the SQL that's being generated for you.
+If you can delete, then....

 ---